barnchri/uBooNE-NuMI-KDAR-From-Dump-Analysis/README.md

 Generating_Signal_And_Background_Trees*.C - These files prepare the trees for the BDT for each of the samples.

-TMVAClassification.C - These files trains the BDT.
+TMVAClassification.C - These files train the BDT.

 TMVAClassificationApplication*.C - This file tests the BDT on each of the samples.